A Survey on Adversarial Contention Resolution: The Static Case

 \subsubsection{\bf Achieving Asymptotically Optimal Makespan}

-Based on our observations in Section~\ref{sec:backoff-algorithms}, any algorithm that hopes to achieve $O(n)$ makespan must incorporate a mechanism for maintaining constant contention for $\Omega(n)$ slots. \STB (\stb)~\cite{GreenbergL85,Gereb-GrausT92} accomplishes this; it is non-monotonic algorithm that executes over a doubly-nested loop.
+Based on our observations in Section~\ref{sec:backoff-algorithms}, any algorithm that hopes to achieve $O(n)$ makespan must incorporate a mechanism for providing constant contention over $\Omega(n)$ slots. \STB (\stb)~\cite{GreenbergL85,Gereb-GrausT92} accomplishes this; it is non-monotonic algorithm that executes over a doubly-nested loop.
 The outer loop sets the current window size $w$ to be double the one used in the preceding outer loop; this is like BEB.
 Additionally, for each such window, the inner loop executes over $\lg w$ windows of decreasing size: $w, w/2, w/4, ..., 1$.
 For each such window, a slot is chosen uniformly at random for the packet to transmit; this is the ``backon'' component of STB.
-When the outer loop achieves a window of size $cn$ for a sufficiently large constant $c>0$, with high probability all packets will succeed in the corresponding inner loop.
+When the outer loop achieves a window of size $cn$ for a sufficiently large constant $c>0$, with high probability (i.e., probability at least $1-O(1/\poly{n})$, an abbreviated as \defn{\whp}), all packets will succeed in the corresponding inner loop.
 Intuitively, this is because the backon component maintains constant contention in each slot of the inner-loop windows (until all packets succeed).
 For a single batch of $n$ packets, the makespan of \stb is $O(n)$~\cite{Gereb-GrausT92,GreenbergL85,bender:adversarial,zhou2019singletons}.

-A variant called \textsc{Truncated Sawtooth-Backoff} (\tstb)~\cite{bender:contention} executes identically to STB except that, for some constant $c>0$, the inner loop executes over $\lg(c\lg w)$ windows of decreasing size: $w, w/2, w/4, ..., \max\{\lfloor w/c\lg n \rfloor, 1\}$.
+A variant called \textsc{Truncated Sawtooth-Backoff} (\tstb)~\cite{bender:contention} executes identically to STB except that, for some constant $c>0$, the inner loop executes over $\lg(c\lg w)$ windows of decreasing size: $w, w/2, w/4, ..., \max\{\lfloor w/(c\lg w) \rfloor, 1\}$.
 Another asymptotically-optimal result is given by Anta et al.~\cite{FernandezAntaMoMu13,fernandez-anta:unbounded} with their algorithm \textsc{One-fail Adaptive}, which succeeds with probability $1-O(1/n)$, again for the case with no-CD and no knowledge of system size.
-The authors tightly analyze both \textsc{One-fail Adaptive} and STB, yield respective makespan guarantees of $ 2(\delta+1)n+O(\log^2 n)$ and $4(1 + 1/\delta)n$, where $\delta$ is a small positive constant.
+The authors tightly analyze both \textsc{One-fail Adaptive} and STB, yielding respective makespan guarantees of $ 2(\delta+1)n+O(\log^2 n)$ and $4(1 + 1/\delta)n$, where $\delta$ is a small positive constant.